SymfonyCasts/testing/sfcasts/ep1/data-providers.md

 ## Message Keys instead of Arguments

 In the output, we see that each test ran with datasets 0, 1, & 2.
-Those are our arrays from the data provider.
-We can spruce this up a bit.
+Those are the arrays from the data provider.
+We can spruce this up a bit... because it's not going to be very helpful later if PHPUnit tells us that dataset `2` failed.
+Which one is that?

-Move back into our test and down here after a first yield statement, add the message key `'10 Meter Large Dino' =>`.
+Move back to our test and, down here after the first `yield` statement, add the message key `'10 Meter Large Dino' =>`.
 Copy and paste this for our medium dino with `5` instead of `10` and this needs to be `Medium`.
 Do the same for our small dino with `4` and `Small`.

-Back in our terminal and see our tests now:
+Back in our terminal, let's see our tests now:

 ```terminal-silent
 ./vendor/bin/phpunit --testdox